-Spin in scientific reporting can result in serious negative implications, not only on our health but in the legal sector also.
+Spin in scientific reporting can result in profound negative implications, not only for our health but in the legal sector also.

 Therefore the contents of this post are particularly relevant for researchers, reviewers, journal editors, lawyers, and all those interested readers as well.